chenxiex/chenxiex/README.md

 - 👋 Hi, I’m @chenxiex, or you can call me Anlor.
 - 👀 I’m interested in reading and web developing.
+Have a look in my website:[Anlor's homepage](https://anlor.top)!
 - 🌱 I’m currently learning C language.
 - 💞️ I’m looking to collaborate on nothing now.
 - 📫 How to reach me: [chenxiex@outlook.com](mailto://chenxiex@outlook.com)